railsgirls/guides.railsgirls.com/_posts/2014-05-29-touristic-autism_static-pages-tdd.markdown

 If any error is found, then we are going to dig into it so to understand the cause and fix it, by using Pry.

-Finally, since we are assuming to be developing in collaboration with other via GitHub, we will also make sure that each contribution does not conflit when integrating with the others' ones.
+Finally, since we are assuming to be developing in collaboration with other via GitHub, we will also make sure that each contribution does not conflict when integrating with the others' ones.
 For this very reason, we will also commit, push and test the integration often, in a process called "Continuous Integration".
 We will use Travis-CI to support us.

 ##Continuous testing with Guard